Interstellar Object Accessibility and Mission Design: Future Work

 \subsection{Additional Work to Enable ISO Encounter}

 Encountering an ISO requires a paradigm shift from the common way of formulating, implementing, and operating a mission.
 Science missions traditionally visit targets with accurately known ephemerides that result from decades of observations of a celestial body.
-While NASA has considered and launched missions that result of unique opportunities such as planetary alignments (e.g. Voyager \cite{voyager}, Trident \cite{trident}), most missions are not strictly driven by unique launch windows.
-ESA is also funding the Comet Interceptor mission which will be a first of its kind mission to encounter a recently-discovered Long Period Comet \cite{interceptor} but will likely not have enough on-board delta-V to flyby an ISO \cite{interceptor-2}.
+While NASA has considered and launched missions that result from unique opportunities such as planetary alignments (e.g., Voyager \cite{voyager}, Trident \cite{trident}), most missions are not strictly driven by unique launch windows.
+ESA is also funding the Comet Interceptor mission, which will be a first-of-its-kind mission to encounter a recently-discovered Long Period Comet \cite{interceptor} but will likely not have enough onboard delta-V to flyby an ISO \cite{interceptor-2}.
 An ISO mission, on the other hand, would require \textit{rapid response}, launch from Earth or a staging orbit shortly after initial detection, while the target's orbit is still poorly constrained, and on an extremely tight schedule.

 In order to enable an ISO mission, the mission community needs to continue investment and exploration in rapid-response architectures that can enable a mission to go from initial detection of an ISO to launch, either from Earth or from a staging orbit, within months to years.
 Specifically, the authors recommend the following follow-on activities to assess rapid response capability: